MiddlewQ/discord_bot/README.md

 * Help class for information
 * Embed output to text channel
 * Preparation to run with Dockerfile
-* Very simple discord.log file in root of project
+* Logging in logs/ directory

 ### Commands
 Outputs are printed as embeds (similar to other more popular music bots)